-Spreadsheets have existed for several decade.
+Spreadsheets have existed for several decades.
 Many years before the first electronic spreadsheet program, LANPAR (LANguage for Programming Arrays at Random, Wikipedia, 2022), businesses used paper-based ledger systems to manage their financial operations.
-According to Dan Power of DSS Resources.com (2004), "[i]n the realm of jargon a accounting "spread sheet" or spreadsheet was and is a large sheet of paper with columns and rows that organizes data about transactions for a businessperson to examine, it shows all the costs, income, and taxes for a manager to examine when making a decision."
+According to Dan Power of DSS Resources.com (2004), "in the realm of accounting jargon, a 'spread sheet' spreadsheet was and is a large sheet of paper with columns and rows that organizes data about transactions for a businessperson to examine, it shows all the costs, income, and taxes for a manager to examine when making a decision."
 Accountants primarily used these ledgers to handle budgeting, accounts receivables, and payroll.
-Accountants found spreadsheets were importance as they allowed for better organization of data which enhanced decision making.
+Accountants found spreadsheets were important as they allowed for better organization of data which enhanced decision making.